idgm5/linter/README.md

-# A style Linter for Ruby
+# A simple linter for Ruby
 > I created a Linter that looks for each .rb files inside of a directory (including sub-directories) and suggest better alternatives for your Ruby code.

-# Rules on this Linter:
+## Rules on this Linter:
 - The number of lines in each file shouldn't be more than 140.
 - The amount of characters per line is limited to 100.
 - There should be no extra spaces at the end of each line.